James White and his criticism of Titus 2:13 in the King James Bible

 "The Great God and our Saviour Jesus Christ"

 Other Bible translations that read as does the KJB are Wycliffe’s 1380, Tyndale 1525, Coverdale 1535 - " appearynge of the glory of ye greate God and of oure Sauioure Iesu Christ", the Great Bible 1540, Matthew's Bible 1549, the Bishop's Bible 1568, the Douay-Rheims 1582 - "the great God and our Saviour Jesus Christ.", the Geneva Bible 1599 - "that mightie God, and of our Sauiour Iesus Christ", the Beza N.T.
 1599, Mace's N.T.
 1729, Whiston's Primitive N.T.
 1745, John Wesley's translation 1755, Worsley Translation 1770, Webster’s Bible 1833, Etheridge Translation 1849, Murdoch's translation 1851 and Lamsa's translation of the Syriac Peshitta 1933 - "the glorious appearing of the great God and our Saviour Jesus Christ", the Emphatic Dioglott 1865, the Living Oracles 1835, Julia Smith translation 1855, Noyles Translation 1869, Alford N.T. for English Readers 1870, The Revised English Bible 1877, the ASV of 1901 - "the great God and our Saviour Jesus Christ", Rotherham's Emphasized Bible 1902 "the glory of the great God and our Saviour Christ Jesus", Worrell N.T.
 1904, James Moffatt N.T.
 1913 - "the Glory of the great God and of our Saviour Christ Jesus", Riverside N.T.
 1923 - " appearing of the glory of the great God and our Savior, Jesus Christ", J.B.
 Phillips 1962, the New American Bible 1991, The Word of Yah 1993 - "the glorious appearing of the great God and our Saviour Yahshua the Christ", the KJV 21st Century 1994, Interlinear Greek N.T.
 1997 (Larry Pierce), Lawrie Translation 1998, The Koster Scriptures 1998 - “looking for the blessed expectation and esteemed appearance of the great Elohim and our Saviour yahushua Messiah”, the Third Millennium Bible 1998 - "the glorious appearing of the great God and our Saviour Jesus Christ.", The Last Days N.T.
 1999, Tomson N.T.
 2002, The Apostolic Polyglot Bible 2003, Concordant Version 2006, Faithful N.T.
 2009, Biblos Interlinear Bible 2011 - "the great God and Saviour of us Christ Jesus", The New European Version 2010 - “as we look for the blessed hope: The manifesting of the glory of the great God, and of our Saviour Jesus Christ”, The Work of God's Children Illustrated Bbile 2011, Conservative Bible 2011 - "the great God and our Savior Jesus Christ", The Aramaic N.T.
-2011 - "the revelation of the glory of The Great God and Our Lifegiver, Yeshua The Messiah", Hebrew Names Version 2014 - “looking for the blessed hope and appearing of the glory of the great God and our Savior, Yeshua the Messiah”, the Holy Bible Modern Literal Version 2014, The Modern Literal New Testament 2014 - "the great God and our Savior Jesus Christ"
+2011 - "the revelation of the glory of The Great God and Our Lifegiver, Yeshua The Messiah", Hebrew Names Version 2014 - “looking for the blessed hope and appearing of the glory of the great God and our Savior, Yeshua the Messiah”, the Holy Bible Modern Literal Version 2014, The Modern Literal New Testament 2014 - "the great God and our Savior Jesus Christ", and the New Matthew Bible 2016.

 Many foreign language Bible translate the passage exactly as the King James Bible has it.
 Among these are the Spanish Sagradas Escrituras 1569, Cipriano de Valera 1602 and 1865, the Spanish Reina Valera of 1909, Spanish Jubilee Bible 2000, and Spanish La Palabra 2010 - "la manifestación gloriosa del gran Dios y Salvador nuestro Jesucristo.”, the French Martin 1744, Louis Segond 1910 - “l'apparition de la gloire du grand Dieu, et notre Sauveur, Jésus-Christ”, the Italian Diodati 1649, and La Nuova Diodati 1991 - “della gloria del grande Dio e Salvatore nostro, Gesú Cristo.”, the Portuguese de Almeida 1681 and A Biblia Sagrada em Portugués - "o aparecimento da glória do grande Deus e nosso Salvador Jesus Cristo", the Russian Zhuromsky New Testament, the Norwegian Det Norsk Bibelselskap 1930-"og åpenbarelsen av den store Guds og vår frelser Jesu Kristi herlighet,", the Finnish Bible 1776 - " ja suuren Jumalan ja meidän Lunastajamme Jesuksen Kristuksen ilmestystä", the Dutch Staten Vertaling Bible - "van den groten God en onzen Zaligmaker Jezus Christus;" = "of the great God and our Saviour Jesus Christ"